Seattle’s Ascent Outdoors is reopening in July under new ownership, with focus on diversity

 “We restocked the inventory and we decided to call the old employees before the deal even went through,” Nain said.

 The Ascent Outdoors store in Redmond will not be reopening — it was closed before the Ballard store.
 Nain is deciding whether Ballard’s Ascent Cycle store will continue to exist as a separate location or combine with the Ascent Outdoors store.
-Developments on Ascent Cycle will take a back seat, however, until Ascent Outdoors is up on its feet, he said.
+Developments on Ascent Cycle will take a back seat until Ascent Outdoors is up on its feet, he said.

-For Nain, this re-opening is about more than bringing back a community favorite.
+For Nain, this reopening is about more than bringing back a community favorite.
 It’s about embracing mom and pop stores in the height of their demise and making these communities accessible to everyone, he said.

-“He’s a wonderful ambassador of all aspiring outdoors people, especially the Indian American community, and his efforts are making the outdoors more accessible to everyone,” Tom Vogl, CEO of The Mountaineers, said in a news release.
+“He’s a wonderful ambassador of all aspiring outdoors people, especially the Indian American community, and his efforts are making the outdoors more accessible to everyone,” Tom Vogl, CEO of The Mountaineers, wrote in a news release.

 The climbing community isn’t known for its diversity, said Nain, who is originally from India.